ray-project/ray/doc/source/serve/ml-models.rst

 This section should help you:

-- Batch requests to optimize performance
+- batch requests to optimize performance
-- Serve multiple models by composing deployments
+- serve multiple models by composing deployments

 .. contents::